macmann/tipster/README.md

 # Tipster

-Tipster is a small demo project that fetches football match data from the [API-Football](https://www.api-football.com/) service and provides simple betting recommendations.
+Tipster is a small demo project that fetches football match data from the [API-Football](https://www.api-football.com/) service or optionally from [The Odds API](https://the-odds-api.com/) based on configuration and provides simple betting recommendations.
 The repository contains three Node.js based services:

-- **backend/** – Express API that queries API‑Football, stores user rules in MongoDB and exposes endpoints for matches, results and recommendations.
+- **backend/** – Express API that queries API‑Football or The Odds API, stores user rules in MongoDB and exposes endpoints for matches, results and recommendations.
 - **frontend/** – Next.js web client to browse matches and manage rules.
 - **telegram-bot/** – Telegram bot that delivers recommendations and match info via chat.